 “After a successful launch event, we wanted to continue to promote the digital archive using inexpensive and easy methods.
 By having a Facebook page we have been able to achieve this.
 It does require time and commitment, but the result has been worthwhile.

-To date we have over 2000 likes and our initial launch post reached over 16,000 people- all potential users.
-Also we receive over 300 visitors to the online archive per month from Facebook alone, so the benefits are clear.
+To date we have over 2000 likes and our initial launch post reached over 16,000 people - all potential users.
+Also we receive over 300 visitors to the online archive per month from Facebook alone.
+With an increase in archive traffic, the benefits are clear.

-The page is used to show interesting archive material, as well as advertising and raising awareness of upcoming events.
-We also encourage a two way dialogue and engage with our audience by replying to comments and enquiries as often as possible.
+The page is used to show interesting archive material, as well as for advertising and raising awareness of upcoming events.
+We also encourage two-way dialogue, engaging with our audience by replying to comments and enquiries as often as possible.

-Also images are posted on Facebook that feature unknown people or places.
-Usually someone will be able to help us by identifying a relative, family friend or local landmark- adding depth to the collection.”
+In addition, images are posted on Facebook that feature unknown people or places.
+Usually someone will be able to help us by identifying a relative, family friend or local landmark - adding depth to the collection.”

 Facebook has proved invaluable to Herefordshire History and has allowed the archive to build up a relationship with current and potential users.
 This has helped raise awareness and increased website traffic.
 Social media is a vital outreach channel that anyone can use.